suika2engine/suika2/doc/tutorial.md

 ## Create package

 We can create a single package file to contain scripts, images, sounds and so on.
-Follow these steps.
+Follow these steps:

 1. Move `package-win.exe` from the `tool` folder into the folder where `suika.exe` exists.
 2. Double click `package-win.exe`.
 It will create a file, `data01.arc`.
 3. We should only distribute `suika.exe` and `data01.arc`.

-When we have the package and a normal file, Suika2 uses the normal file.
+When we have both the package and a normal file, Suika2 uses the normal file.